 In a recent post, we looked at highlights of a major report on the status of metastatic breast cancer care and research.
 That report notes that progress against MBC has slowed and, over the past decade, only about 7% of research publications about breast cancer have been specifically about metastatic breast cancer.
 It also talked about several things that need to be done to accelerate progress and offered some hope that we are beginning to move in the right direction.

 Shortly after writing that post, I attended an event where I learned about some fascinating MBC research that is going on now.
 The event was the 2016 Advocate Leadership Summit organized by the National Breast Cancer Coalition.

 I’ll share here a few of my impressions from parts of the program that focused specifically on MBC research.
-Videos of these sessions are now available on the NBCC website.

 A large portion of NBCC’s Summit each year is devoted to updates on breast cancer research.
 This year there were presentations by prominent breast cancer researchers on a wide range of topics including vaccine development, health disparities, personalized medicine and the immune system, as well as on MBC research.

 All of the scientists who spoke are working on innovative research approaches, recognizing that more of the same of what’s been done for years isn’t going to lead to real progress.
 But new ideas aren’t always easy to move forward and we also heard about some of the challenges they face.

 One of the most thought-provoking panels I attended was on “Complexities of MBC Research”, and featured talks by two phenomenal researchers–Dr. Patricia Steeg and Dr. Corrie Painter.

 Dr. Patricia Steeg, a researcher with the National Cancer Institute, specializes in the study of breast cancer metastasis.
 She has a special focus on brain metastasis.